-Note that even though we used a representing matrix $A$ for the definition, we claim that whether a set of bases form a dissecting set of bases depends only on the oriented matroid $M$.
-That is, we claim that if $A$ and $A'$ are totally unimodular matrices representing the oriented matroid $M$, then if $\mathcal{D}$ is a dissecting set of bases for $A$, then it is also a dissecting set of bases for $A'$.
-Indeed, the bijection $\varphi$ between the points of $\mathcal{Q}_A$ and $\mathcal{Q}_A'$ has the property that $p\in\Delta_B$ if and only if $\varphi(p)\in \Delta'_B$ (where by $\Delta'_B$ we denote the simplex corresponding to $B$ in $\mathcal{Q}_{A'}$.
+Note that even though we used a representing matrix $A$ for the definition, we claim that whether a set of bases forms a dissecting set of bases depends only on the oriented matroid $M$.
+That is, we claim that if $A$ and $A'$ are totally unimodular matrices representing the oriented matroid $M$, then $\mathcal{D}$ is a dissecting set of bases for $A$ if and only if it is a dissecting set of bases for $A'$.
+Indeed, the bijection $\varphi$ between the points of $\mathcal{Q}_A$ and $\mathcal{Q}_A'$ has the property that $p\in\Delta_B$ if and only if $\varphi(p)\in \Delta'_B$ (where by $\Delta'_B$ we denote the simplex corresponding to $B$ in $\mathcal{Q}_{A'}$).
 Hence indeed the dissection property is also independent of the representation.